GoogleChrome/developer.chrome.com/site/en/blog/lego-education-spike-web-bluetooth-web-serial/index.md

 The
-[LEGO® Education SPIKE™ Prime Set](https://education.lego.com/en-us/products/lego-education-spike-prime-set/45678#spike%E2%84%A2-prime) is a STEAM (science, technology, engineering, arts and mathematics) learning tool for grade 6–8 students.
+[LEGO® Education SPIKE™ Prime Set](https://education.lego.com/en-us/products/lego-education-spike-prime-set/45678#spike%E2%84%A2-prime) is a STEAM (science, technology, engineering, arts and mathematics) learning tool for students in grades six through eight (about 11 to 13 years).
 Combining colorful LEGO building elements, easy-to-use hardware, and an intuitive drag-and-drop coding language based on [Scratch](https://scratch.mit.edu/) and Python, SPIKE Prime continuously engages students through playful learning activities to think critically and solve